 The Disability Studies minor at SUNY Brockport provides an interdisciplinary, interdepartmental approach to the study of disability.
 Based on critical social theory models of identity, this program introduces students to a nuanced concept of the historical and social construction of disability; explores the ways in which ableism works and how it impacts diverse bodies, spaces, and institutions; and looks at issues related to the study of disability through multiple departments and programs.

-The intellectual focus of this program is designed to provide the students with an understanding of critical disability studies and disability as a social construction through its core courses, while balancing this with electives that can deepen critical understanding of social identities and/or broaden students' exposure to issues that disabled populations face in the United States.
+The intellectual focus of this program is designed to provide the students with an understanding of critical disability studies and disability as a social construction through its core courses, while balancing this with electives that can deepen critical understanding of social identities and/or broaden students' exposure to issues that disabled populations face.

 Because of its interdisciplinary framework, a Disability Studies minor makes a strong addition to many areas of study, including identity-based studies, social justice work, service fields, medical studies, education, criminal justice, and social sciences.